Skip to Content

 The Security of Having Homegrown Food

 Knowing that you have fresh food growing right in your backyard brings peace of mind.
-Whether you live in a house with a garden or an apartment with a few pots, growing even a small amount of food can make a difference.
-Plus, fresh homegrown produce is healthier, tastier, and free from harmful chemicals.
+If you live in a house with a garden or an apartment with a few pots, growing even a small amount of food can make a difference.

 If you’ve ever thought about starting a survival garden, now is the time.
 In the next section, we’ll break down what makes a crop a true ‘survival crop’—and why some are better than others for keeping you fed in tough times.